mlposey/z4/README.md

 |..|..|

 ## Cluster Administration
-z4 peers provide a gRPC service for managing the cluster.
+z4 provides a gRPC service for managing the cluster.
 This repository ships with [a tool](cmd/z4t) for interacting with that service.
 ### Example Usage
 #### Get cluster info